fpereiro/gotoB/tutorial.md

 6. Inside the head there's a `<link>` tag which an loads an external CSS file called [Normalize.css](https://necolas.github.io/normalize.css).
 While this is not strictly necessary, it is extremely useful because it makes CSS behavior more consistent across different browsers.
 7. Inside the body there's two `<script>` tags.
 The first one loads an external js file which contains gotoв, the library itself.
 The second `<script>` is our application!

+This HTML will load three files in total:
+- A CSS stylesheet (Normalize.css).
+- A js library (gotoв).
+- A js file containing the code of the application.

 ### Step 1-3: create a js file to contain the code for the application

 In the same folder, create an empty file named `app.js`.